Class9123/PriJs/README.md

 To contribute in the **Priy** framework you have you clone the repo and edit the files inside the https://github.com/Class9123/PriJs/tree/main/priy-js

-after completing the updates commit changes and make the request and later it will be verified and added to the GitHub repo and the npm Package
+After completing the updates commit changes and make the pull request and later it will be verified and added to the GitHub repo and the npm Package .

+**Note :// This is under development now so some features might not support and many features afe going ti added, like $if ,$for ,$show , on:click(directives with customisation ) **